projectcalico/calico/docs/getting-started/powerstrip/EnvironmentSetup.md

 The two Linux servers require a recent version of Linux with a few network network related kernel modules to be loaded.
-The easiest way to ensure this and that the servers meet the requirements is to run `calicoctl checksystem --fix`
+The easiest way to ensure this and that the servers meet the requirements is to run `calicoctl checksystem`

 The servers also need:
 - Docker to be running - since the Calico agent is packaged as a Docker